treeman/why_cryptocurrencies/README.md

 Before Veronica:
 * Polish sidenote todos in Why this book

+* Need to create a fluid connection between properties to how cryptos work

 Before Jimmie:
+* Properties of a cryptocurrency
 * How does cryptocurrencies work?
-* Properties of a cryptocurrency